Nimblesafe Help

 5. Select one or more Classification (Outcomes) values so the relevant specialist sections appear.

-7. Add any linked injuries, hazards, actions, vehicles, or other supporting details that apply.
+6. Complete any visible specialist sections that apply.
 For injury incidents, use Log New in Injury Reports to create the injury record from inside the incident workflow.

 Classification-driven sections